 - Optional: Select a Rubric from the dropdown menu.

 - Optional: Enable originality reports to automatically check for plagiarism and missing citations in submissions.
 Learn more about originality reports from Google here.

 - Select Attach to upload a file from your Google Drive and attach it to the assignment.
 Each student receives a copy of this file once they open the assignment.
 Students can then work on the assignment and submit it back to you directly in Schoology.

 - When a student opens a Google assignment, a folder structure is automatically created in your Google Drive which is used to organize student copies of the file to make it easier for you to keep your Drive organized.
 It is important that you do not delete any of the new folders or files in your Google Drive.

-- A unique copy of the original file is created when a student opens a Google Assignment.
-Each copy is shared with the instructor and the respective student and can then be edited, annotated, and graded from directly within Schoology.
+- A unique copy of the original file is created when a student opens a Google assignment.
+Each copy is shared with the instructor and the respective student and can then be edited, annotated, and graded directly in Schoology.

 - Once a student starts working on a Google assignment, the ownership of the file is automatically transferred to the student.
 When you receive submissions, edit access is restored to you.
 When you return an assignment, the student receives edit access.

 - Co-teachers have permission to view and grade submissions.
 Once a co-teacher opens the assignment, the permission to view and edit the file is granted.

 The first time you create an assignment using the Google Assignments app, a new folder titled Assignments automatically generates at the root level in your associated Google Drive.
 With each new assignment you create, new folders populate automatically with the following hierarchy:

 - A new folder for the course and section named CourseName: SectionName is added in the Assignments folder.